Large-Vocabulary Segmentation for Medical Images with Text Prompts

 Results

-A Universal Model is Worth 72 Specialist Models
+A Generalist Model is Worth 72 Specialist Models

 In the internal validation, we evaluate SAT-Nano and SAT-Pro on all the 72 segmentation datasets in the collection.
 As there is no appropriate benchmark for evaluating the universal segmentation model, we randomly split each dataset in the collection into 80% for training and 20% for testing.
-We take nnU-Net as a strong baseline for comparison, and train specialist nnU-Net model on each of the datasets, resulting in 72 nnU-Net models with optimized configuration on each dataset.
-Here, we present the comparison with 72 nnU-Net models on each region, and model size.
+We firstly take nnU-Net, U-Mamba and SwinUNETR as representative specialist methods and strong baselines for comparison.
+We train specialist models on each of the datasets, resulting in 72 nnU-Net/U-Mamba/SwinUNETR models with optimized configuration on each dataset.
 In general, SAT-Pro shows comparable performance to the combination of 72 nnU-Net models, with only 1/5 model size.

 Acknowledgements